tslenter/RSPROGRAMMER/README.md

-# **Remote Syslog Network Connector**
+# **Remote Syslog Programmer**

 ## 1. Introduction
-Remote Syslog Network Connector is a ssh connector written in python to configure device with SSH support.
+Remote Syslog Programmer is a ssh connector written in python to configure device with SSH support.
 This connector can be used on multiple vendors.
 Tested for Ubiquiti and Cisco devices.

 Capabilities: Configure multiple devices with the same configuration.
 All output will be written to a plain text file.